Five steps to starting an endowment: even smaller nonprofits can

 Donors may well be more in tune with wise financial fundamentals than board members.
 As Joanne Fritz, the former nonprofit guide for About.com, observes:

 Unfortunately, many people do not trust some nonprofits to use their donations wisely.
 By being completely transparent about your finances, you can make sure potential donors don’t have any reason to distrust your organization.

-The third action item on Fritz’s list concerns the financial-efficiency ratings assigned by CharityNavigator—itself a 501(c)(3) nonprofit—which provides donors with information on the financial status of charitable organizations.
-CharityNavigator established its seventh and final performance metric, “Working Capital Ratio,” to suggest how long a charity’s programs can persist without new revenue and how well they can grow with adequate funding:
+The third action item on Fritz’s list concerns the financial-efficiency ratings assigned by CharityNavigator—itself a 501(c)(3) nonprofit.
+CharityNavigator provides donors with information on the financial status of charitable organizations.
+CharityNavigator established its seventh and final performance metric, “Working Capital Ratio.”
+This suggests how long a charity’s programs can persist without new revenue and how well they can grow with adequate funding.

 Charities depend upon their reserves of liquid assets to survive downward economic trends and sustain their existing programs and services.
-If a charity has insufficient working capital, then it faces the difficult choice of eliminating programs or staff, amassing debts and liabilities, or dissolving.
-On the other hand, when giving flows, those charities that build working capital develop a greater capability for expanding and improving their programs.
+If a charity has insufficient working capital, it faces the difficult choice of eliminating programs or staff, amassing debts and liabilities, or dissolving.
+Alternatively, when giving flows, those charities that build working capital develop a greater capability for expanding and improving their programs.